Szybet/WatchySourcingHub/README.md

 # What is this repo
 I will create a 3D printed case for this model, post here some code for it.
 We will see...

+# Further notes:
+- The schematic is 1:1 with the oryginal watchy, the creator said that the only diffrence is usb-c.
+We have the board view so it's not a problem